eyipcm/designpattern/readme.md

 ----

 ## [Behavioral pattern](https://refactoring.guru/design-patterns/behavioral-patterns)

+Behavioral design patterns are concerned with algorithms and the assignment of responsibilities between objects.

  1. Chain of Responsibility - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
  2. Command - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.